 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi I'm Rick Steves, back with more of the best of Europe.
-This time we return to Portugal.
-Stick around.
-With a little luck...we'll catch one of these.
+This time we return to Portugal!
+Stick around — with a little luck, we'll catch one of these!

 Portugal has centuries of history and culture chiseled into its grand buildings and ground between its salty cobbles.
-It was once a global superpower with a vast empire stretching from Africa to Brazil and all the way to the Far East.
+It was once a global superpower with a vast empire stretching from Africa to Brazil all the way to the Far East.
 Then it was the poorest nation in Western Europe.
 Today it's thriving once again as an equal partner in the European Union.

 Portugal and Spain fill the Iberian Peninsula, sharing the oldest border in Europe.
-From Lisbon we travel south to the Algarve, checking out the resort city of Lagos and Cape Sagres, before settling into the fishing village of Salema.
+From Lisbon we travel south to the Algarve, checking out the resort city of Lagos and Cape Sagres before settling into the fishing village of Salema.

 We're starting in Lisbon, a city of about 600,000 on the yawning mouth of the Tejo River.
 With its huge port welcoming ships from around the globe, this city of Magellan and Vasco da Gama still feels like Europe's gateway to the world.

-Lisbon's mile-and-a-half long suspension bridge — one of the longest in the world — was built in 1966 by the same company that built its cousin in San Francisco.
+Lisbon's mile-and-a-half-long suspension bridge — one of the longest in the world — was built in 1966 by the same company that built its cousin in San Francisco.

 A towering statue of Christ overlooks Lisbon from across the Tejo River, stretching his arms wide to symbolically bless the city.

 Lisbon is a ramshackle but charming mix of now and then.
-Old trolleys clatter up and down its hills, bird-stained statues mark grand squares, taxis rattle and screech around cobbled corners and well-worn people hang out in Art Nouveau cafés.
+Old trolleys clatter up and down its hills, bird-stained statues mark grand squares, taxis rattle and screech around cobbled corners, and well-worn people hang out in Art Nouveau cafés.
 Survey the city's charm on a trolley.
 Sleek new ones glide while vintage models from the 1920s shake and shiver through the old town.
 Climbing steep hills, and somehow weaving within inches of parked cars, they offer sightseers cheap and breezy views of this great city.

 Portugal's Age of Discovery fueled an economic and cultural boom time in the 1500s.
 In the early 1700s, the gold and diamonds of Brazil, one of Portugal's colonies, made Lisbon even wealthier.

-The scarred pillars of the rebuilt church of Saõ Domingos evoke the worst calamity in Portuguese history.
+The scarred pillars of the rebuilt church of San Domingos evoke the worst calamity in Portuguese history.
 On All Saints' Day in 1755, while most of the population was in church, a tremendous earthquake struck the city.

-And today, the city — with its Pombaline squares newly buffed and a financial boost from its membership in the European Union — seems better organized, cleaner, more prosperous and people-friendly than ever.
+And today, the city — with its Pombaline squares newly buffed and a financial boost from its membership in the European Union — seems better organized, cleaner; more prosperous and people-friendly than ever.
 And, with some of Europe's lowest prices, Lisbon is easy on the budget.

 Lisbon's castle of St. George was first built by the Muslim Moors who swept in from North Africa and conquered this region in the eighth century.
 After Portugal's King Afonso Henriques beat the Moors in the 12th century, the castle became a royal palace.
 Later, the king moved and the castle fell into ruins.
-While the castle is a barren shell, it's surrounded by a peaceful and inviting park with the city's best viewpoint.
+While today the castle is just a barren shell, it's surrounded by a peaceful and inviting park with the city's best viewpoint.

 The Alfama's urban-jungle roads are squeezed into a maze of confusing alleys.
-Bent houses comfort each other in their romantic shabbiness.
-The air drips with laundry and the smell of clams and raw fish.
+Bent houses comfort each other in their romantic shabbiness; the air drips with laundry and the smell of clams and raw fish.

 With the help of my friend and fellow tour guide Claudia da Costa, a wander through the Alfama takes on some meaning.

-Here you have St Anthony.
+Claudia: Here you have St Anthony.
 St Anthony is the local patron saint and the fishermen's patron saint because fishermen live here.
 And then you have plastic bags filled with water because we say these keep away the flies.

 Rick: Does it work?

-Claudia: (Asks woman in Portuguese.)
-It works!
+Claudia: It works!

-Rick: No flies?
+Rick: Yeah?
+No flies?

 The Marquês de Pombal's rebuilt center of Lisbon — called the Baixa — is today a flat, inviting shopping area of grid-patterned streets.
 The main boulevard is pedestrians-only Rua Augusta.
-The uniform post-earthquake or "Pombaline" architecture is utilitarian.
+The uniform post-earthquake (or "Pombaline") architecture is utilitarian.
 It is decorated only with wrought iron and tiles.
 In the years after the earthquake Lisbon did a lot of building without a lot of money.

 The Santa Justa elevator was built to connect the lower town with the high town.
-It was constructed in 1902 — a few years after its inspiration...the Eiffel Tower.
+It was constructed in 1902 — a few years after its inspiration: the Eiffel Tower.

-The Rossio train station brings in workers from the suburbs, and a funicular works hard all day, hauling people from the lower town to the characteristic Bairro Alto or high town.
+The Rossio train station brings in workers from the suburbs, and a funicular works hard all day, hauling people from the lower town to the characteristic Bairro Alto (or "high town").